-Immigration attorneys are getting ready to file Motions to Reconsider and to apply for Cancellation of Removal for persons who have been found deportable in the past.
-Some of these persons may also be eligible for other forms of relief from deportation.
+Immigration attorneys are filing thousands of Motions to Reconsider and applying for Cancellation of Removal for persons who have been found deportable in the past.
+Some of these persons are also be eligible for other forms of relief from deportation.
 For example, a person who married a US citizen may be eligible for adjustment of status.

 The Supreme Court, by an 8 to 1 vote, ruled that Mr. Pereira, a Brazilian citizen who came to the US on a visitor’s visa in 2000, overstayed and was placed in removal proceedings in 2006, was eligible to apply for a green card through cancellation of removal as a non-LPR.